Choosing your multi-parameter monitor

 Portability and battery power

 It is worthwhile considering where your monitor will be used.
 Is it going to be positioned in one place?
 Or moved around the practice?
-If it is to be moved around, does the monitor you are looking at have a trolley option?
+If it is to be moved around, does the monitor you are looking at have a trolley option or a carry handle?

-Is there a wall mount bracket available for it to be fixed in one place?
+Is there a wall-mount bracket available or an anaesthesia machine bracket for it to be fixed in one place?
 And how heavy is it if it's going to be moved around by your staff a lot?
 Some newer multi-parameter monitors are now surprisingly light.

 Required parameters